Japanese tea ceremony: Hanging scroll

 Calligraphy, mainly in the form of hanging scrolls, plays a central role in tea.
 Scrolls, often written by famous calligraphers or Buddhist monks, are hung in the tokonoma (scroll alcove) of the tea room.
-They are selected for their appropriateness for the occasion, including the season and the theme of the particular get-together.
-Calligraphic scrolls may feature well-known sayings, particularly those associated with Buddhism, poems, descriptions of famous places, or words or phrases associated with tea.
+They are selected based on the theme of the occasion and season.
+Calligraphic scrolls may feature Buddhism, poems, descriptions of famous places, or words or phrases associated with tea.

 Historian and author Haga Kōshirō points out that it is clear from the teachings of Sen no Rikyū recorded in the Nanpō roku that the suitability of any particular scroll for a tea gathering depends not only on the subject of the writing itself but also on the virtue of the writer.
 Haga points out that Rikyū preferred to hang bokuseki ("ink traces"), the calligraphy of Zen Buddhist priests, in the tea room.
 A typical example of a hanging scroll in a tea room might have the kanji "harmony", "respect", "purity" and "tranquility" (和敬清寂, wa-kei-sei-jaku), expressing the four key principles of the Way of Tea.
-Some contain only a single character; in summer, "wind" (風, kaze) would be appropriate.
+Some contain only a single character.
+For example, in summer, "wind" (風, kaze) would be appropriate.
 Hanging scrolls that feature a painting instead of calligraphy, or a combination of both, are also used.
 Scrolls are sometimes placed in the waiting room as well.

 Flower arrangement

 Chabana (literally "tea flower") is the simple style of flower arrangement used in tea rooms.
 Chabana has its roots in ikebana, an older style of Japanese flower arranging, which itself has roots in Shinto and Buddhism.

 It evolved from the "free-form" style of ikebana called "throw-in flowers" (投げ入れ, nageirebana), which was used by early tea masters.
-Chabana is said, depending upon the source, to have been either developed or championed by Sen no Rikyū.
+Chabana was developed by Sen no Rikyū.
 He is said to have taught that chabana should give the viewer the same impression that those flowers naturally would give if they were still growing outdoors, in nature.

 Unnatural or out-of-season materials are never used, as well as props and other devices.
 The containers in which chabana are arranged are referred to generically as (花入れ, hanaire).
 Chabana arrangements typically comprise few items, and little or no filler material.
 In the summer, when many flowering grasses are in season in Japan, however, it is seasonally appropriate to arrange a number of such flowering grasses in an airy basket-type container.
 Unlike ikebana (which often uses shallow, wide dishes), tall, narrow hanaire are frequently used in chabana.
 The containers for the flowers used in tea rooms are typically made from natural materials such as bamboo, as well as metal or ceramic, but rarely glass as ikebana (another flower arrangement) uses short, glass vases.

 Chabana arrangements are so simple that frequently no more than a single blossom is used; this blossom will invariably lean towards or face the guests.